-Affective commitment is one specific form of employee commitment that has been considered by many researchers as the most beneficial in enhancing organizational effectiveness.
-That is to say that in fact, of the three components, affective commitment has been found to be the most consistent and strongest predictor of positive organizational outcomes; and high affective commitment is associated with decreased turnover intentions (Wasti, 2003), contributes to higher productivity and competitive advantage for an organization (Deery & Iverson, 1996).
-The affective commitment of employees and their emotional bond to their organization have been regarded as an important determinant of dedication and loyalty in every institution or organization.
-Employees in the organization that have high affective commitment are having a sense of belonging and identification that increase their engagement in the organization's activities, their willingness to pursue the organization's goals and their desire to stay with the organization (Meyer & Allen, 1997).
-Additionally, studies have found relations between affective commitment and absenteeism, performance and turnover rate in the organization (Mathieu & Zajac, 1990).
-Concerning backgrounds of affective commitment, Meyer and Allen suggested that work experiences such as organizational rewards, supervisor support and procedural justice have demonstrated stronger relationships with affective commitment.
+Affective commitment is one specific form of employee commitment that has been considered by many researchers as the most beneficial in enhancing organisational effectiveness.
+That is to say that in fact, of the three components, affective commitment has been found to be the most consistent and strongest predictor of positive organisational outcomes; and high affective commitment is associated with decreased turnover intentions (Wasti, 2003), contributes to higher productivity and competitive advantage for an organisation (Deery & Iverson, 1996).
+The affective commitment of employees and their emotional bond to their organisation have been regarded as an important determinant of dedication and loyalty in every institution or organisation.

+Employees in the organisation that have high affective commitment are having a sense of belonging and identification that increase their engagement in the organisation's activities, their willingness to pursue the organisation's goals and their desire to stay with the organisation (Meyer & Allen, 1997).
+Additionally, studies have found relations between affective commitment and absenteeism, performance and turnover rate in the organisation (Mathieu & Zajac, 1990).
+Concerning backgrounds of affective commitment, Meyer and Allen suggested that work experiences such as organisational rewards, supervisor support and procedural justice have demonstrated stronger relationships with affective commitment.

-The theory of Organizational support proposed by Whitener (1997) is one of the theories that may help explain employees' emotional commitment to their organization.
-This approach assumes that employees in an organization form general beliefs on how much the organization appreciates their contributions and concerns about their well-being in order to meet socio emotional needs and to assess the organization's readiness to reward increased efforts.
-Thus, perceived organizational support may be motivated by employees' predisposition to attribute humanlike characteristics to the organization (Eisenberger, Huntington, Hutchison & Sowa, 1986).
+The theory of Organisational support proposed by Whitener (1997) is one of the theories that may help explain employees' emotional commitment to their organisation.
+This approach assumes that employees in an organisation form general beliefs on how much the organisation appreciates their contributions and concerns about their well- being in order to meet socio emotional needs and to assess the organisation's readiness to reward increased efforts.
+Thus, perceived organisational support may be motivated by employees' predisposition to attribute humanlike characteristics to the organisation (Eisenberger, Huntington, Hutchison & Sowa, 1986).
 Thus, they operate on the basis of the 'spirit' of reciprocity.
-On the basis of reciprocity form, perceived organizational support would create a felt obligation to care about the organization's welfares and help the organization achieve its values and objectives.
-Felt obligation plays a role in mediating part of the relationship of perceived organizational support with affective commitment and performance (Eisenberger, Armeli, Rexwinkel, Lynch & Rhoades, 2001).
-Perceived organizational support would also increase affective commitment by fulfilling employee's needs for esteem, approval and affiliation, leading to the incorporation of organizational membership and role status into social identity.
+On the basis of reciprocity form, perceived organisational support would create a felt obligation to care about the organisation's welfares and help the organisation achieve its values and objectives.
+Felt obligation plays a role in mediating part of the relationship of perceived organisational support with affective commitment and performance (Eisenberger, Armeli, Rexwinkel, Lynch & Rhoades, 2001).
+Perceived organisational support would also increase affective commitment by fulfilling employee's needs for esteem, approval and affiliation, leading to the incorporation of organisational membership and role status into social identity.

-This form of commitment emphasizes an individual employee's identification and involvement in the things of the organization (Mowday, Porter & Steers, 2013).
+This form of commitment emphasizes an individual employee's identification and involvement in the things of the organisation (Mowday, Porter & Steers, 2013).
 Employees high in affective commitment show emotional attachment, identification with and engagement in the work place.
-Employees with a strong affective commitment remain with the organization because they ought to.
+Employees with a strong affective commitment remain with the organisation because they ought to.
 This would explain why these employees are less likely to involve in withdrawal behaviour and more likely accepting change (Meyer & Allen, 1997).

-Normative commitment
+Normative Commitment